Mirovinger/NIXStats-Webhook-Telegram/README.md

 ## Description

-A Webhook to get your servers/monitors notifications on Telegram with NIXStats
+A Webhook to get your servers/monitors notifications on Telegram or/and SMS with NIXStats

 ## Screenshots